-59 The current incarnations of that legislation are the Gender Directive; and Directive 2006/54/EC of the European Parliament and of the Council of 5 July 2006 on the implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation (recast) [2006] OJ L204/23; Council Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment between persons irrespective of racial or ethnic origin [2000] OJ L180/22; Council Directive 2000/78/EC of 27 November 2000 establishing a general framework for equal treatment in employment and occupation [2000] OJ L303/16.

-use in the administration of the death penalty, reflecting commitments in both the Charter and the ECHR on the death penalty, supported by the Member States of the Union.60 These legislative standards form part of the body of EU law which bind the Union and Member States and which will inform the conclusion and progress of any future EU-UK relationship.
+59 The current incarnations of that legislation are the Gender Directive; and Directive 2006/54/EC of the European Parliament and of the Council of 5 July 2006 on the implementation of the principle of equal opportunities and equal treatment of men and women in matters of employment and occupation (recast) [2006] OJ L204/23; Council Directive 2000/43/EC of 29 June 2000 implementing the principle of equal treatment drugs for use in the administration of the death penalty, reflecting commitments in both the Charter and the ECHR on the death penalty, supported by the Member States of the Union.
+60 These legislative standards form part of the body of EU law which bind the Union and Member States and which will inform the conclusion and progress of any future EU-UK relationship.
 Their scope and effect remain subject to the supervision of the CJEU as the final arbiter of the interpretation of EU law.